Last updated on March 2nd, 2023

 The full tank on an economy type of car comes to about €50 which will cover up to 600-800 km, depending on how and where you drive.
 In Spain, gas station workers pump the gas for you.
 You don’t need to get out of the car unless you need to pay with the card inside of the station.
 You are not required to leave a tip.

 By the way, you may get a fine for running out of petrol on certain main roads in Spain.

-As you can see, hiring a car in Spain can be incredibly cheap and quite easy.
-With it, you can explore at your own pace and have the freedom to go where you want.
+With a car, you can also explore at your own pace and have the freedom to go wherever you want.